-Social psychology is the intriguing study of social context and the way it influences our thoughts, feelings and behaviors.
-The overall objective of this course is to introduce students to key theories in this fascinating field of psychology.
+Social psychology is the intriguing study of social context and the way it influences our thoughts, feelings, and behaviors.
 Students will be encouraged to reflect on the application of social psychology research to real-world problems and to incorporate concepts explored in class to its relevance in their own lives.

 Learning goals include:

-b.
-To understand the influence of the social context on thoughts, feelings and behaviors;
+- To understand the influence of the social context on thoughts, feelings, and behaviors;